Our Nursery timings are as follows:

 The Childcare Choices website includes a Childcare Calculator for parents to compare all the government’s childcare offers and check what works best for families.

 View the leaflet to find out the criteria for working families to be eligible for this offer.
-Parents can now register details on the Childcare Support website, to be able to apply for this exciting offer and return their eligibility code to the school ASAP.
+Parents can now register details on the Childcare Support website, to be able to apply for this exciting offer and return their eligibility code to the academy ASAP.

 A quick reminder on the eligibility criteria entitling parents to the 1140 hours of extended entitlement is: